-\begin{rem} Similar as in \cite{F}, our arguments can be generalised to the skew and shifted case.
+\begin{rem} As in \cite{F}, our arguments may be generalised to the skew and shifted case.
 But since the row-wise and column-wise orders may yield different distribution vectors, the conjecture of Krattenthaler and Müller does not apply. \end{rem}

-Thirdly, we mention a property of the signed exit number.
+We also observe the following property of the signed exit number.

 \begin{rem} The signed exit number $\Delta_U(b,x)$ measures the difference between how often $b$ leaves $x$ towards $N^-_\lambda(x)$ and how often it enters $x$ from $N^+_\lambda(x)$.
-Thus is measures how much stronger (or weaker if it is negative) it is as source for pushing $b$ towards the top left corner, as it is as sink for $b$ on its way there.
-For our purposes (namely computing the dropping function) it would be enough to consider it as a formal quantity.
-Nevertheless, we want to remark, that summing over all $x\in\lambda$ it counts every exchange of $b$ once with positive and once with negative sign.
+Thus it measures how strong $x$ is as a source for pushing $b$ towards the top left corner, respectively how strongly $x$ acts as a sink if $\Delta_U(x,b)$ is negative.
+For our purposes (namely computing the drop function) it would be enough to consider it as a formal quantity.
+Nevertheless, we want to remark that summing over all $x\in\lambda$ it counts every exchange of $b$ once with positive and once with negative sign.
 Hence, we have for all $1\leq b\leq n$

 \end{rem}